-We are thrilled to announce Arizona State University’s Food Policy & Sustainability Leadership 2021-2022 class.
-With a commitment to shaping food and farm policy in the public interest, this cohort of leaders hail from across the country including Arizona, North Carolina, Kansas City, Oklahoma, Wisconsin, New Jersey, Colorado, Minnesota, Vermont, Missouri, and Montana.
+We are thrilled to announce Arizona State University’s Food Policy & Sustainability Leadership 2020-2021 class.
+With a commitment to shaping food and farm policy in the public interest, this cohort of leaders hails from across the country including Arizona, Colorado, Louisiana, Maryland, Michigan, Minnesota, Mississippi, North Carolina, Oklahoma, Tennessee, Texas, and Washington, D.C.

 These rising stars represent business, nonprofit, and academia, modeling the community necessary for food system transformation.
 They’re passionate about reducing food waste, regenerative agriculture, and climate resistant agriculture.
 They’re dedicated to school food reform and food sovereignty.

 Fran recently graduated from Northern Arizona University with a Master’s degree in Sustainable Communities.
 Her thesis focused on plastic policy analysis and understanding how small communities reduce plastic waste at a local level.
 After graduating, Fran joined FoodCorps where she taught healthy eating, gardening, and composting in an elementary school.
 Through her composting initiative, she was able to divert two thousand pounds of fruits and vegetables to local pig farms and garden sites.
 She also established a wicking bed project on the school campus which is a method that requires less water and maintenance than a traditional garden bed.
 When not working, Fran enjoys mountain biking, reading, and playing games.
 She is passionate about reducing waste in our every day lives.